ezraroi/Human-AI-Collab/output/concepts.md

     - Journaling requires metabolized content.
     - Writing too early (before embodied-somatic resolution) produces pseudo-integration or rationalization.
 4. **Journal Materialization Must Precede Recursive Reintegration**
-    - Only externalized α-elements can feed into future cycles as stable Capacity (C).
+    - Externalized alpha-elements can feed into future cycles as stable Capacity (C), especially when the work carries Identity Stakes.
-    - Without materialization, recursive strengthening does not occur.
+    - Without materialization, recursive strengthening may not reliably occur.

 **This ordering defines the “circuit” nature of the system: each component’s output is the next component’s required input.**
 ### Global Interaction Dynamics (Propagation Rules)